phantom82/auspost/README.md

 <img src="https://github.com/phantom82/auspost/blob/master/main.PNG">
 4. caseIntegrationServiceBatch.cls processes all the integration (Apex_Callout__c) records in Pending status.
 In case of service timeout or any intermittent error causing failure in integration, the corresponding record remains in Pending status and only gets picked up in the next batch run.
 5. Successive batch runs are enabled using batch chaining, batch runs only if there are any pending integration records.
-6.-Max_Attemps__c value can be configured specific to endpoint (End_Point__mdt) for each integration, this value can be overriden for individual integration records as well.
+6. Max_Attemps__c value can be configured specific to endpoint (End_Point__mdt) for each integration, this value can be overriden for individual integration records as well.
+7. If a certain integration record keeps failing and exceeds the Max_Attemps__c value, it's status is set to Failed and is not considered for integration anymore.
-7. Keeping batch size as a custom metadata can be implemented.
+8. Keeping batch size as a custom metadata can be implemented.

 <b>Notes:</b>